Skreamzz/Ishwikiclone/Running-Ruby-Programs.md

-Run `apk add ruby ruby-dev build-base`.
+Run `apk add ruby ruby-dev build-base ruby-json`.
 These packages are all necessary.
 If you're interested:

 * `ruby` is Ruby
 * `ruby-dev` is for Ruby headers that are required to build native extensions
 * `build-base` is also required to build native extensions
+* `ruby-json` is required to enable any gems that require JSON to work

 Test to make sure Ruby is installed by typing `ruby -v`, you should see something along the lines of